All Software Modules

 • Burst sine

-Alternatively, iterate from a user waveform.
+Alternatively, iterate an SRS curve from a field-recorded time waveform.

-SRS Synthesis
+Waveform Synthesis

-Synthesize a pulse to match a specified SRS curve.
-You can manually adjust the parameters of the underlying wavelets or allow VibrationVIEW to automatically create and run a test without intervention.
+Manually adjust the parameters of the underlying wavelets or allow VibrationVIEW to automatically create and run a test without intervention.

 Shock Response Spectrum Test Settings screenshot

-Additional Features
+Additional Software Features

 • Enter individual tolerance bands for each frequency